 Many of the early experiments conducted at East Ithaca that are now considered classics.
 Concerns addressed in the early years included depth and frequency of cultivation, tomato pruning and staking, muskmelon nutrition and sweet corn sucker removal.
 The experiments were viewed each fall by Vegetable Crops students of the day.

 Early storage experiments described the influences of variety, temperature, humidity, handling and storage container.
 The terrain of portions of this farm were exceptionally rolling, resulting in problems with erosion and uneven soil moisture.
 This section was leveled with heavy machinery in the early 1950's.
 Soil was brought in from a nearby pasture to raise the grade, and the hollows were filled (one to a depth of 13 feet!).
 The extensive excavations disturbed drainage patterns within the soil, but this was remedied over a period of seven years with deep tillage, cover crops, tile drains and heavy applications of straw manure.

-The Department has constructed several hoophouses on the site to test how farmers in the Northeast might use them to extend the harvest season for cut flowers and other crops.
+The Department has constructed several hoophouses on the site to test how farmers in the Northeast might use them to extend the harvest season for cut flowers, berries and other crops.